clap-lab/cogtok/data/readme.txt

-You need to obtain the following datasets:
+If you run get_data.py, you download the following datasets:

 For training the tokenizers, we used sentences-files from the most recent 100k news subset from the Leipzig collection: https://wortschatz.uni-leipzig.de/en/download/